minhanhiscool/mupen64-rr-lua/CONTRIBUTING.md

 You'll need:
 - a C++ compiler (gcc, clang, etc.)
 - CMake >= 3.22.1
+- SDL3 and OpenGL development libraries
+- PkgConfig (or alternatives like pkgconf)
 - Ninja

 Use your favorite package manager to install them